 This is similar to Pics4Learning.
 You simply run a search, click on a thumbnail and the photo downloads with the copyright information as a caption on the photo.

-If it seems like finding royalty-free images is an extra step, just remember: As our students’ lives and school work move more into the digital realm, it is important that we, as educators, lead by example and show the ethical and appropriate ways to cite work and give credit where credit is due.
+If it seems like finding royalty-free images is an extra step, just remember: As our students’ lives and school work move online, it is important that we, as educators, lead by example and show the ethical and appropriate ways to cite work and give credit where credit is due.

 Keith Ferrell is an educational technology coach at Singapore American School.
 He’s taught internationally since 2001 and has worked as a technology coordinator, integration specialist, classroom teacher and coach.
 He blogs at edtechideas.com.
 Follow him on Twitter @k_ferrell.

 This article is an updated version of a post that originally published on Nov.
 15, 2017.